Goren-Lab-at-UC-San-Diego/Prod-seq/README.md

     so the second column of SUZ12 should enter the reverse complement of $${\color{green}AATCGACTCA}$$, which is $${\color{green}TGAGTCGATT}$$.

     The third column should be “control” for each control Ab-oligo, and empty for the other Ab-oligos.
-Note: it is required to have at least one control Ab-oligo.

-    $${\color{green}Green}$$
+    **Note:** it is required to have at least one control Ab-oligo.